nestauk/industrial-taxonomy/reports/section_4.md

 By aggregating the topic distributions by SIC, and calculating the entropy of the topic distributions for each SIC, we create a measure of the "heterogeneity" of sectors within the Glass data.
 [@Fig:hetero-class] shows the ten most heterogeneous (highest entropy) and ten least heterogeneous SIC classes according to this measure.
 The most heterogeneous sectors such as _Other personal services not elsewhere classified_ are sectors that a company may be labelled as because their activity is not well-captured by an existing SIC code.
-Such sectors are prime candidates for reclassification in some way such as adding further levels of depth to the SIC taxonomy for these highly heterogeneous codes.
+Such sectors are prime candidates for reclassification in some way such as adding further levels of depth to the SIC taxonomy for these highly heterogeneous codes - we explore a strategy to do this in Section 5.

 ![Ten most heterogeneous (highest entropy) and ten least heterogeneous SIC classes calculated according to the entropy of the topic distributions of each SIC class.](tables_figures/topsbm/SIC4_entropy.png){#fig:hetero-class .altair}